foodsAvoid standard versions

 Read first

-Start the real-world misread should catch part for malt vinegar with barley malt, malt vinegar, and vinegar powder instead of a broad category assumption.
+Start the real-world misread should catch part for malt vinegar with malt vinegar powder, barley malt, and malt instead of a broad category assumption.

 Watch change